nikhil-iyer-97/Vector-Space-model/README.md

 File structure:
 ---------------
-data folder – data that builds the model src/vectorspacemodel.py – The implementation of the vectorspace model src/stringprocessing.py – The various pre-processing functions using NLTK src/server.py – The file to run to start the program with the web-ui
+-data folder – data that builds the model -src/vectorspacemodel.py – The implementation of the vectorspace model -src/stringprocessing.py – The various pre-processing functions using NLTK -src/server.py – The file to run to start the program with the web-ui

 Usage:
 ------